 Investors might want to use the ICOR ETF to invest in Australian bonds which offer higher than typical ‘yields’ or income potential.

-The following warnings are applied by our ETF research team.
+*The warnings on this page are applied by our ETF research team.
 Please know that these warnings are based on quantitative metrics and our internal methodology.
 These risks are not exhaustive and therefore they should not be relied upon.
 Always read the PDS of the function and speak to your financial adviser before acting on this information.